-It’s National Bundt Cake day, so I made some scones.
+It’s National Bundt Cake day, but I realized it too late and made scones.

 I changed the recipe a bit by adding vanilla and upping the heat to 400 degrees.
-The original recipe said to bake the scones at 350 degrees, but I think scones cook better at high temps.
-If you don’t need quite so many scones, you can halve this recipe and use 1 3/4 tablespoon of lightly beaten egg, which is what I did.
+The original recipe said to bake the scones at 350 degrees, but I think scones have a better crust when baked at slightly higher temperatures.
+If you don’t need quite so many scones, you can halve this recipe and use 2 tablespoons of lightly beaten egg, which is what I did.
 I also cut mine into circles rather than baking them as triangles.
 The topping is a mixture of cinnamon and sugar, but that is completely optional….as are the chocolate chips.

 1 cup sour cream